Whether you’re travelling for business or pleasure, there’s not much you can do to turn a long-haul flight into an enjoyable experience.

 Health experts recommend drinking plenty of fluids, especially water, throughout the flight because air travel can be incredibly dehydrating.
 Plus, staying hydrated can help with ‘flight flu’ once you land.

 4. Moderate caffeine intake

-Avoid too much coffee or tea – it will keep you awake, dehydrate you further and can make you feel agitated, anxious or unable to relax.
+Avoid too much coffee or tea – it will keep you awake, dehydrate you and can make you feel agitated, anxious or unable to relax.

 5. Wear comfortable clothing